TRI-AMDD/beep/docs_src/contributing.md

 - in a new module in that test directory (`beep.structure.tests.test_my_new_module`)
 - in an existing module which implements tests for code similar to yours (e.g., if you are adding a new cycler datapath, `beep.structure.test_cyclerpaths`)

+**If you are not sure where your test code should go, ask a developer in your pull request!**

 ### Step 2: Create one or more `TestCase`s